Lord Bamford Chairman of JCB

 Arguably, his most inspired decision was to set up JCB’s first overseas operation in India.
 That was in 1979 when few companies would have contemplated setting up business in India.
 His love for the country and its people, and an absolute conviction in its long-term market potential have paid dividends as JCB now employs over 7,000 people in India, which has become the company’s single largest market.
 The move was to become a template for the company’s subsequent moves into Brazil, USA and China.

 Since becoming Chairman, he has taken JCB from a one-factory operation in Staffordshire with a turnover of £43 million to a global business with 22 plants around the world employing over 15,000 people making over 300 different products.
-Recent results speak for themselves - JCB reported a record turnover of £3.35 billion in 2017 and earnings of £341 million.
+Recent results speak for themselves - JCB reported a record turnover of £4.1 billion in 2018 and earnings of £447 million.
 A new £63m factory was opened in Brazil in 2012 and two new factories costing £62 million were opened in Jaipur, India during 2014.
 A sixth factory is under construction in the coastal state of Gujarat.